Best Time to Visit Bali — Month-by-Month Guide From a Local

 Most expensive: Late July through August, and the last two weeks of December.
 You will pay premium rates for accommodation, internal flights, and popular experiences.

-For a detailed cost breakdown of everything from accommodation to meals to transportation, see our Bali travel cost guide.
+For a detailed cost breakdown of everything from accommodation to meals to transportation, see our Bali trip cost guide or use the Bali Cost Calculator to estimate your budget by season.
+Check visa requirements before booking — they vary by nationality and change periodically.

 What to Expect From Bali's Weather — The Honest Version